ComponentKitchen/Composable/README.md

     // ComposableThing now embodies composable Thing objects.
     // You can now use that to compose new classes using mixins. class Mixin { ... }
-    class ThingSubclass extends ComposableThing.compose(Mixin) {
+    let ThingSubclass extends ComposableThing.compose(Mixin);
-      ...
-    }

 The resulting prototype chain looks like:

-    ThingSubclass --> Mixin --> ComposableThing --> Thing --> Object
+    ThingSubclass → Mixin → ComposableThing → Thing → Object

 Redefining a class to include mixins
 ------------------------------------

-In most of the above examples, the output of `compose` is exposed to the world.
+In most of the above examples, the output of `compose` is a new class.
 For example, a class MyClass is composed with Mixin to create MyClassWithMixin.

     class MyClass extends Composable {